SubTitle :: Do It Yourself with a Friend is Twice as Nice

 There is something simply sublime about working with cedar.
 The smell is just glorious and cedar makes for a near-perfect exterior wood.
-While I think most would be tempted to treat it … in this application, I think I’d want to check how to see what the prevailing knowledge is.
+While tempted to treat it … in this application, I think I’d want to check how to see what the prevailing knowledge is.
 How do birds feel about stain and/or paint?
 For now, and as a gift – it remains as is.

 All that in a few hours at a local DIY Workshop.
-It was fun: it was fun doing a creative project (for once), it was fun using tools other than my own, and it was fun DIYing with someone one else. …
+It was fun doing a creative DIY project (for once); it was fun using tools other than my own; and it was fun DIYing with someone one else.
+A true Do Together.

 Thanks to Beth, thanks to you and thanks, well, to the birds.
 Have a super day all. ~jb